SidestepTechnologies/documentation/public.md

 #### Important thing to know about date× of shows

-Date & time of shows are usually displayed in local timezones.
-Even for users which are located in a timezone other than a venue timezone.
+Date and time of shows are usually displayed in the local timezone of the venue.
 It's very similar to how flight arrival & departure times are always displayed in local times.

-Sidestep API always return IATA time zone name in `time_zone_name` attribute of a venue object.
+Sidestep API always returns IATA time zone name in `time_zone_name` attribute of a venue object.
 An example value of this attribute is `America/New_York`.
 IATA timezone name can be used to convert a value in `show_datetime` to a local time.

 ### Merchandise for a show